dalmarcogd/gwp/README.md

 ![Go](https://github.com/dalmarcogd/go-worker-pool/workflows/Go/badge.svg)

-This librarie give a implemntation to work with wokers
+This librarie give a implemntation to work with wokers.